 Nicholas II’s demise began in February 1917, after two-and-a-half years of total war and more than two decades of dissatisfaction with tsarist rule.
 Like the unrest of 1905, the February Revolution began spontaneously, a popular revolt rather than an organised insurrection.
 At the heart of this unrest were shortages of food and fuel.
 Russian cities had begun to suffer food shortages just months after the outbreak of war.
 In April and May 1915, both Petrograd and Moscow were paralysed by so-called ‘food pogroms’, as women and workers rioted in protest against the unavailability of meat and bread.
 But these marches were a shadow of what was to come.
 By 1916 urban food shortages were even more critical.
 The war had increased demand but food production had fallen away significantly, prompting St Petersburg to authorise grain requisitioning in 31 different provinces.
 Some historical research suggests that Russian farmers were producing enough to feed the nation – but this food was just not reaching the cities.

 These food shortages became perilous during the winter of 1916-17.
-Severe weather cut railway connections between the frontline, the cities and rural areas, afting the movement of resources and personnel.
+Severe weather cut railway connections between the frontline, the cities and rural areas, affecting the movement of resources and personnel.
 This disruption was most keenly felt in the cities, where much-needed food supplies failed to arrive by rail.
-According to one source, Moscow required 120 freight cars of grain a day to feed itself but at the start of 1917 was receiving just one sixth of this amount.
+According to one source, Moscow required 120 freight cars of grain a day to feed itself but at the start of 1917 was receiving just one-sixth of this amount.
 Bread shortages, not unknown in Russian cities even at the best of times, became endemic.
 In February government ministers responded by rationing bread, which triggered an increase in unrest, protests and looting.
-By the end of the month almost 200,000 people were on strike in the cities.
-All this should have caused great concern for the tsarina, who was effectively in control of the government.
+By the end of the month, almost 200,000 people were on strike in the cities.
+All this should have caused great concern for the Tsarina who, with the Tsar away at the front, was effectively in control of the government.
 But she dismissed it as “a hooligan movement”, writing to her husband that “if the weather was cold they would probably stay at home”.
 It was to prove a fatal misjudgement.

 Michael C. Hickey